talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     BigDecimal applicationId = new BigDecimal(); // BigDecimal |
     BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign.
     String requestUuid = "requestUuid_example"; // String | Filter results by request UUID.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results where request and response times to return entries before parameter value, expected to be an RFC3339 timestamp string.
+You can use any timezone.
+Talon.One will convert to UTC internally.
-    OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string. try {
+    OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
+You can use any timezone.
+Talon.One will convert to UTC internally. try {
-      InlineResponse20025 result = apiInstance.getWebhookLogs(pageSize, skip, sort, status, webhookId, applicationId, campaignId, requestUuid, createdBefore, createdAfter);
+      InlineResponse20024 result = apiInstance.getWebhookLogs(pageSize, skip, sort, status, webhookId, applicationId, campaignId, requestUuid, createdBefore, createdAfter);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getWebhookLogs");